-This volume introduces students and researchers to the fundamental concepts of fire science.
-Using easy-to-understand language, it provides a solid background, and help readers develop a meaningful understanding and appreciation of this important and evolving topic.
+Salem Press is pleased to add Principles of Fire Science to its well-established Principles of Science series.
+This resource introduces students and researchers to the fundamentals of fire science using easy-to-understand language, to provide a solid background, and help readers develop a deeper understanding and appreciation of this important and evolving subject.

-- Glossary that defines key specialized terms used throughout the book and among fire professionals
+- A Glossary that defines all the key specialized terms used throughout the book

-- Subject Index that offers multiple points of entry for readers
+- A Subject Index, that offers multiple points of entry for the reader

 With 117 essays, this new volume will give readers an overview of the major concepts and contemporary issues surrounding the study of fire science.
 Designed for students and researchers, this volume provides a fitting entry into a better understanding of this interesting yet complex subject of fire science.
 This will be a helpful addition to science programs at the high school, community college, and university levels, and is a must for students with an interest in computer-aided design at the high school and undergraduate levels.